nokia/ncm-issuer/README.md

 If the **ncmSERVER2** field is defined, it will try to make the same query to the second provided NCM REST API service URL in case of lack of connection to the main one.

+If the **profileId** field is defined, then the profile ID will be set in enrollment requests, so it is included in the issued certificates.

 Setting the **chainInSigner** field to "true" ensure that certificate chain will be included in **ca.crt** (intermediate certificates + issuing certificate + root CA).

-If the **profileId** field is defined, then the profile ID will be set in enrollment requests, so it is included in the issued certificates.
+Setting the **onlyEECert** field to "true" ensure that only end-entity certificate will be included in **tls.crt**

 Setting the **useProfileIDForRenew** field to “true” is necessary to include the defined profileID value in the */update* request during the renewal process.
 Otherwise, certificate update operations won’t include it.